SIRA Logo

 He was a partner of PricewaterhouseCoopers for over 20 years before retiring in 2013.

-Mr Latham is currently a non-executive director of ReturntoworkSA and the Asbestos Injury Compensation Fund.
-He was previously Chairman of the Personal Injury Education Fund (PIEF) and a director of the Institute of Safety Compensation and Rehabilitation Research (ISCRR).
+Mr Latham is currently a Board member of the Asbestos Injury Compensation Fund.
+He was previously Chairman of the Personal Injury Education Fund (PIEF), a director of the Institute of Safety Compensation and Rehabilitation Research (ISCRR) and a non-executive director of ReturntoworkSA.

 He has been a member of the Board of the Institute of Actuaries of Australia and been an active member of various committees and taskforces relating to general insurance, professional standards, financial condition reports and research.
 He has authored a number of papers on insurance and accident compensation matters.